 If you’re in a Chapter 13 that catches up arrearages on real property loans, claim those payments as deductions of your own.
 Just because the trustee writes the check, it’s still you paying the mortgage interest in that payment.

 The concept here goes beyond mortgage interest.
 If the expense was deductible had you written the check, it’s deductible if the trustee pays it.

 Get the trustee’s disbursement records in your case from the trustee’s web site and get to deducting.

 If you owe tax, fix your withholding

-The return to be filed this spring can tell you if you are withholding enough money to pay your taxes.
+The return to be filed now can tell you if you are withholding enough money to pay your taxes.

 If there’s a big number on the bottom line of the return for last year, and this year looks similar, increase your withholding now.

 And if you think you can’t pay taxes as you go and support the rest of your living expenses, you need to look hard at the big picture.

 It’s generally a poor decision to short the feds so you can pay AmEx or Visa.